lumizila/PathPlanningAStar/README.md

 ## Contents

 1. The A* algorithm
-2. Multiple runs of the algorithm
+2. Multiple runs of the program
 3. Conclusion
 4. Extra content
 5. References